fnstirling/docs/Docker/commands.md

 # -p: This publishes the port on the container and maps it to a port on our host.
 We will use port 80 on the host, but you should feel free to modify this as necessary if you have another process running on that port.
 For more information about how this works, see this discussion in the Docker docs on port binding.
 # -d: This runs the container in the background.
 # --name: This allows us to give the container a memorable name.
+# if you want interactive mode replace -d with -it
 docker run --name MEMORABLE_NAME -p 80:8080 -d USERNAME/IMAGE_NAME

 # Login to docker hub